 |

-Murphy Oil is a holding company.
-Through its subsidiaries, Co. is a global oil and natural gas exploration and production company.
-Co. produces crude oil, natural gas and natural gas liquids primarily in the U.S. and Canada and explores for crude oil, natural gas and natural gas liquids in targeted areas worldwide.
-Co.'s principal exploration and production activities are conducted in the U.S. by wholly-owned Murphy Exploration & Production Company – USA and its subsidiaries, in Canada by wholly-owned Murphy Oil Company Ltd. and its subsidiaries, and in Australia, Brazil, Brunei, Mexico and Vietnam by wholly-owned Murphy Exploration & Production Company – International and its subsidiaries.
+| Murphy Oil Corporation is an independent oil and gas exploration and production company.
+Co. is engaged in both onshore and offshore operations and properties.
+Co.'s geographic segments include the U.S., Canada, and all other countries.
+It produces crude oil, natural gas and natural gas liquids primarily in the U.S. and Canada and explores for crude oil, natural gas and natural gas liquids in targeted areas worldwide.
+In the U.S., it produces crude oil, natural gas liquids and natural gas primarily from fields in the Gulf of Mexico and in the Eagle Ford Shale area of South Texas.
 According to our MUR split history records, Murphy Oil has had 3 splits. | |

 |